gavv/gavv.github.io/content/blog/009-pulseaudio-under-the-hood.md

 * **Extensibility**

-    PulseAudio provides a framework for server extensions.
-Many built-in features are implemented as modules.
-Third-party modules exist as well, including advanced policy-based routing and AirPlay2 support.
+    PulseAudio provides a framework for server extensions, and many built-in features are implemented as modules.
+Non-official third-party modules exist as well, however, the upstream doesn't provide a guarantee of a stable API for out-of-tree modules.

 ### Feature overview